bbc/lrud/docs/ADRs/ADR-005-esm-distribution.md

 ### Decision

 The distribution folder structure will change with two subfolders, `cjs` and `esm`.
 The type definitions will also be distributed in another subfolder, `types`.
-Rollup will still be used to create the CJS format, and TypeScript compiler will handle the ESM export.
+Rollup will still be used to create the CJS and ESM format.

 ### Status